Allocation of Work and Transfer between Teams

 Amendment

-This chapter was refreshed in August 2024.
+This chapter was updated in March 2026.

 All children deserve the best experiences in life.
 From excellent parenting which promotes good health and educational attainment, to a wide range of opportunities to develop their talents and skills in order to have an enjoyable childhood and successful adult life.
-Stable placements, good health and support during transition are all essential elements, but children will only achieve their potential through the ambition and high expectation of those involved in their lives (The Children Act 1989: Guidance and Regulations.
+Stable homes, good health and support during transition are all essential elements, but children will only achieve their potential through the ambition and high expectation of those involved in their lives (The Children Act 1989: Guidance and Regulations.
 Volume 2: Care Planning, Placement and Case Review).

 This chapter sets out the principles which should be used to guide decision making when transferring responsibility for children from one social worker or social work team to another.